 Are Gene Fragments sequence-verified?

 No, Gene Fragments quality control procedure only involves size verification by electrophoresis.
-NZYTech’s Gene Fragments are synthesized under the same careful conditions as our custom gene synthesis service.
+NZYtech’s Gene Fragments are synthesized under the same careful conditions as our custom gene synthesis service.
 However, since Gene Fragments are delivered to you as uncloned products the existence of minor populations of mutated or truncated fragments is inevitable.

 In which vector am I going to receive my gene fragment?